Visiting Grímsey Island - the Gem of the Arctic Circle in North Iceland

 Dolphins playing in the sea by the boat

-On our way back from the island the sky was orange and pink and there were dolphins playing in the ocean.
-It was just perfect.
-I was so happy with this trip and hope to visit Grímsey island again soon.
+I was so happy with this trip and hope to revisit Grímsey Island soon.
 And then I am going to walk up to the Arctic Circle.

-I could not have asked for a better day than this August day, two wonderful tours on the same day.
-This tour has stopped operating but you can take the ferry Sæfari from Dalvík and visit Grímsey on your own.
+This tour has stopped operating, but you can take the ferry Sæfari from Dalvík and visit Grímsey on your own.
 Or fly with Norlandair.

-If you want to go whale watching in Eyjafjörður fjord then the tours available now are:
+If you want to go whale watching in Eyjafjörður fjord, then the tours available now are:

 Eyjafjörður Humpbacks - Whale Watching from Akureyri

-Whale Watching in Akureyri & Reykjavík - a two Port Ticket
+Whale Watching in Akureyri & Reykjavík - a Two-Port Ticket

 Whale Watching & Sea Angling from Hauganes Village

-Have a lovely time and I hope you get to see plenty of whales on your tour :)
+Have a lovely time, and I hope you get to see plenty of whales on your tour :)

 他おすすめのブログ